FAQ: Changes due to COVID-19

 Is the CFI granting automatic extensions to project end dates?

 Yes.
-We are granting institutions an automatic six-month extension for project end dates to accommodate delays in project delivery and operationalization of infrastructure.
-This automatic extension only applies to projects that have an approved end date of no later than March 31, 2021.
-It has been applied retroactively to projects with end dates on or after December 1, 2019.
-The extension has been applied directly in CAMS.
+In April 2020 we granted institutions an automatic six-month extension for project end dates to accommodate delays in project delivery and operationalization of infrastructure.
+This automatic extension applied to projects that had an approved end date of no later than March 31, 2021.
+It was applied retroactively to projects with end dates on or after December 1, 2019.